mouser/BeyondDnD/README.md

 https://github.com/mouser/BeyondDnD

-BeyondDnD, a framework to go beyond DnD Beyond.
-Like, far far away.
+**BeyondDnD, a framework to go beyond DnD Beyond.
+Like, far far away.**

+## License

+This code is **free** for anyone to use, no questions asked, under the terms of the GPL3 license.

 ## What this is NOT